ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/README.md

 ## Summary

-You now know the basics of using the ThinkGeo Map controls and are able to get started adding functionality into your own applications.
-Let's recap what we have learned about the object relationships and how the pieces of ThinkGeo UI work together:
+You now have a basic understanding of how to use the ThinkGeo Map controls and can begin adding functionality to your own applications.
+Let's review what we've learned about the object relationships and how the pieces of ThinkGeo UI work together:

-1. It is of the utmost importance that the units (feet, meters, decimal degrees, etc.) be set properly for the Map control based on the data.
+1. It is crucial to set the units (feet, meters, decimal degrees, etc.) correctly for the Map control based on the data.
 1. FeatureLayers provide the data used by a Map control to render a map.
-1. A Map is the basic control that contains all of the other objects that are used to tell how the map is to be rendered.
+1. A Map is the fundamental control that contains all the other objects used to determine how the map is rendered.
-1. A Map has many layers.
-A Layer correlates one-to-one with a single data source and typically of one type (point, polygon, line etc).
+1. A Map has multiple layers, and each Layer corresponds to a single data source and typically of one type (point, polygon, line, etc.).
-1. A FeatureLayer can have several ZoomLevels.
-ZoomLevels help to define ranges (upper and lower) of when a Layer should be shown or hidden.
+1. A FeatureLayer can have multiple ZoomLevels, which define the upper and lower ranges of when a Layer should be shown or hidden.

-You are now in a great position to look over the [How Do I Sample](https://gitlab.com/thinkgeo/public/thinkgeo-desktop-maps/-/tree/master/samples/wpf/HowDoISample) and explore our other features.
+You are now in an excellent position to review the [How Do I Sample](https://gitlab.com/thinkgeo/public/thinkgeo-desktop-maps/-/tree/master/samples/wpf/HowDoISample) and explore our other features.